EnviroDIY/USGS_NGWOS/NGWOS_Hydros21_HydroCam/ReadMe.md

 This example program is built around the **HydroCam branch** of ModularSensors library, _**NOT**_ the released version of the library!

-To get all of the correct dependencies for Arduino IDE, please download them together in the [zip file](https://github.com/EnviroDIY/USGS_NGWOS/raw/refs/heads/main/NGWOS_VegaAndHydroCam/VegaHydroCamDependencies.zip) in this folder.
+To get all of the correct dependencies for Arduino IDE, please download them together in the [zip file](https://github.com/EnviroDIY/USGS_NGWOS/raw/refs/heads/main/NGWOS_VegaAndHydroCam/VegaHydroCamDependencies.zip) in the NGWOS_VegaAndHydroCam example folder.
 After unzipping the dependencies, move them all to your Arduino libraries folder.
 Instructions for finding your libraries folder are [here](https://support.arduino.cc/hc/en-us/articles/4415103213714-Find-sketches-libraries-board-cores-and-other-files-on-your-computer).